 It’s All About Estrogen

 Spotting, or breakthrough bleeding, is more likely to happen when the birth control method you use has very little or no estrogen.
 The hormone estrogen helps to stabilize the lining of the uterus, a.k.a. the endometrium.
-When there is little estrogen around, the endometrium can shed a little bit at a time, causing spotting.
+When there is little estrogen around, the endometrium can shed itself a little bit at a time, causing spotting.
 Low-dose estrogen methods include brands of pills with 35 micrograms of estrogen or less—pretty much every pill on the market—as well as the ring and the patch.
 Estrogen-free, progestin-only methods include the shot (Depo), the implant (Nexplanon), the hormonal IUD (Mirena, Liletta, Kyleena, Skyla), and the less common mini-pill.

 If you just started using your method, it may be a few months before your body settles into a new pattern.
 Don’t give up yet!
 See if you can stick it out for three months.
 Keep some panty liners in your bag, or treat yourself to some cute new dark-colored panties.
 In nearly all cases, spotting caused by a new birth control method will go away with time.
 In the case of the implant, spotting doesn’t always go away completely, but most implant users have less bleeding overall than they did before, and some eventually stop having periods and spotting altogether.

 If you’re spotting with a method you’ve been using for more than three months and it’s bothering you, you’ve got options:

 Make the switch.
 If you’re on the pill, you can try a different type.
 Monophasic pills have one level of estrogen throughout the active pills, while the estrogen levels of multiphasic pills change throughout the cycle.
 (Read more about the differences between types of pills.)
 You may have more luck on a pill with a slightly higher dose of estrogen, or one that provides estrogen during a different part of your cycle.